 - March 7, 2017 in Weeping Water (Cass County Extension Office, 8400 144th St #100)

 - March 16, 2017 in Columbus (Pinnacle Bank, Village Centre, 210 E. 23rd Street)

 - Managing waters for fisheries

 - Lake management planning

-- Resolving Common Maintenance Problems (Algae, fish kills, clarity, erosion, other pond animals)
+- Resolving common maintenance problems (Algae, leaks, undesirable fish, fish kills, clarity, erosion, nuisance animals)